akileez/npinit/README.md

     -P, --noPush        do not push repository to github. use only with flags -g or --github [default is push]

-    -D, --noDeps        do not install any dependencies.
+    -D, --noDeps        do not install default dependencies.
-                        [defaults to `npm i mocha standard --save-dev`]
+                        [defaults: `npm i mocha standard --save-dev`]

-    --desc <string>     description for package.json and github repository if using `hub`. enclose the string in quotes, i.e., "This is an awesome project"

-    --tags <string>     keywords for package.json. use a comma separate list of items i.e., "apple, orange, pear"
+    --modules <string>  a list of node modules to install, i.e., `--modules "lodash moment"` or `--modules "lodash, moment"`. this option is independent from no-dependencies option -D or --noDeps.

   Overrides:

-    --author  <string>  author name for project. [default reads from .npmrc or 'Your Name'] --email   <string>  email for project. [default reads from .npmrc or 'your@email.com'] --user    <string>  github username [default reads from .npmrc or 'githubName']
+    --desc    <string>  description for package.json and github repository if using `hub`. enclose the string in quotes, i.e., "This is an awesome project" --author  <string>  author name for project. [default reads from .npmrc or 'Your Name'] --email   <string>  email for project. [default reads from .npmrc or 'your@email.com'] --user    <string>  github username [default reads from .npmrc or 'githubName']